WZXL

-WZXL (100.7 FM, "100.7 ZXL") is a commercial radio station known as "South Jersey's Rock Station".
-It is owned by iHeartMedia and airs a mainstream rock format.
-WZXL is licensed to Wildwood, New Jersey, with studios on Black Horse Pike in West Atlantic City, part of Egg Harbor Township.
+WZXL (100.7 FM, "100.7 ZXL") is a commercial radio station licensed to Wildwood, New Jersey, and owned by iHeartMedia.
+It airs a mainstream rock radio format.
+WZXL's studios are on Black Horse Pike in West Atlantic City.

-Operating with 38,000 watts, WZXL serves much of South Jersey including Atlantic City, Cape May, Long Beach Island, and Cumberland County.
-WZXL's signal also reaches Sussex County, Delaware, and the Eastern Shore of Maryland.
-The transmitter tower is on Avalon Boulevard, near the Garden State Parkway, just east of Swainton.
+Operating with 38,000 watts, WZXL serves Atlantic City and Cape May, New Jersey.
+Its transmitter is located on Avalon Boulevard, near the Garden State Parkway, just east of Swainton.

 History

-The 100.7 frequency was originally used in the 1940s by the owners of 1490 WBAB as 100.7 WBAB-FM.
+The 100.7 frequency was originally used in the 1940s by the owners of WBAB (1490 AM) as WBAB-FM.
 However, WBAB-FM was gone by the early 1950s and the frequency was silent in the Atlantic-Cape May market for nearly a decade.

-On December 17, 1959, the owners of WCMC 1230 in Wildwood signed on the 100.7 frequency as WCMC-FM.
+On December 17, 1959, the owners of WCMC (1230 AM) in Wildwood signed on the 100.7 frequency as WCMC-FM.
 WCMC-FM was only powered at 3,500 watts, a fraction of its current output.
 WCMC-AM-FM mostly simulcast a middle of the road (MOR) format of popular adult music, news and sports.
 The FM frequency did break away from the AM station at times during the baseball season by broadcasting Philadelphia Phillies games.

 In 1981, WCMC-FM changed its call sign to WNBR and began playing adult contemporary music.
 The WCMC-FM call letters eventually wound up on a station in North Carolina.

 On November 26, 1986, WNBR switched to WZXL, playing an album rock format that continues to this day, although the style of rock music has changed over the years.

 Once a year, WZXL has a listener appreciation party known as the "Bike Bash."
 Recent Bike Bashes have been held at the Golden Nugget casino and the House of Blues at Showboat Atlantic City.

 On August 7, 2023, Equity Communications announced that it would sell WZXL, along with its three other FM stations in the Atlantic City-Cape May market, to iHeartMedia.
 The acquisition was completed later that year on December 5.

-Programming

-JoJo and Scotty host the local wake up show.
-Outside of morning drive time, the station airs voicetracked DJs from other cities.

-In 2013, 100.7 WZXL became the South Jersey radio home of Philadelphia Phillies baseball.
-In 2024, longtime DJ and program director Steve Raymond was laid off as part of corporate downsizing.